St. Therese of Lisieux Cloak (Plaid)

 Machine Wash and Dry.
 Do not use bleach.
 Machine wash using cold or warm water.
 Gentle cycle is preferred.
 Tumble dry on no or low heat.

-Our custom made-to-order cloaks ship world-wide directly from exceptional craftsmen in China.
-Approximate Production Time: 7-10 days.
-Approximate Express Ship Time: 2-5 days.
+Our custom made-to-order cloaks ship world-wide directly from our exceptional craftsmen in China.
+Production Time Approximately: 7-10 days Ship Time by FedEx or DHL Express Approximately: 2-5 days.
+For FedEx or DHL Delivery, please use a physical street address for your shipping address.
+They can not deliver to PO Boxes.
 Destination tracking is available for most countries.
 A tracking number will be emailed to you as soon as your order has shipped.

 Please Note that during peak shopping seasons, production and ship time may take a little longer than normal.
 If you are buying this item as a gift, please order as early as possible.
 We don't want to disappoint you or the gift recipient with a potentially delayed order.